YuePanEdward/MyDailyLog/DailyLog@UA.md

 I comfort myself that I can walk through it and I can be who I am.
 However......
 Come on, man.

+My plan for my undergraduate final year
+1.Keep exercising and playing football (play for Zhenxing Cup) 2.Keep practicing my English
+3.Apply for graduate school (listed in Evernote) 4.Learn driving
+5.Internship in green valley.
+6.Be more open-mind and more outgoing.
+Try something new bravely and come out of your safety zone.
+Be confident and try to make friends with more people.
+7.Pay attention to your own apperance.
+Dress decently and be more handsome and attractive.
+8.Try to help others and cultivate your leadership 9.Don't waste your precious time.
+Hardworking does not mean the final success but it can really change something.

+Use a poem to sum up

+Do not go gently into that good night.

+Rage,rage, against the dying of light.